 Biography for Paul Mah

 Paul Mah is the associate editor for FierceCIO:TechWatch.
 Someone who has a passion for both enterprise tech and gadgets, Paul was in the IT industry for more than five years prior to joining FierceMarkets.
-Beyond penning the occasional white paper or freelance assignment, he has also written for technology sites such as Ars Technica, ITBusinessEdge and TechRepublic.
 Paul currently lives in Singapore where he teaches IT several times a week at a local polytechnic.
 He can be reached at firstname.lastname@example.org or on his personal blog at www.thetechblogger.com.
 You can also follow him on Twitter @paulmah and find him on LinkedIn.

 Articles by Paul Mah

 Microsoft ended retail sales of Windows 7 as of Oct 30, according to a notice that was posted on its website.
 More importantly, the end of sale of PCs with this older version of Windows installed is at the end of Oct 2014.

 The Netgear WN203 is a single band 802.11n Wi-Fi access point (AP) designed to offer enterprise security features for small businesses or branch offices of larger organizations.
 We evaluate a review unit that Netgear shipped to us.